Shekswess/shekswess/README.md

 # Hi there! 👋 I'm  Bojan Jakimovski

 ## About Me
-I'm a Senior Machine Learning Engineer & College Professor with a passion for building robust and scalable applications.
+I'm a Machine Learning Lead & College Professor with a passion for building robust and scalable applications.
 Some facts about me:

 - 🔭 Master’s Degree graduate in Electrical Engineering and Information Technologies, specializing in Dedicated Computer Systems
 - 👨‍💻 Senior ML Engineer working on MLOps and GenAI solutions.